clarkdatalabs/web_network_visualization/README.md

 ### Code Explanation
-In this section, we will interpret the codes of both versions.
+In this section, we will interpret the code of both versions.
 Since **0_initial_version.html** is the result of "0_Importing Dataset", feel free use this code to follow steps in "1_Interactive Functions" to practice and get something similar to **1_final_version.html**.

 #### 0_Importing Dataset